 Hand Foot and Mouth Disease

 Hand foot and mouth disease is a common disease found in children below the age of 5 years but it can spread to anyone if they come in contact with the virus.
 This disease can get active in 3 to 6 days after the contact of the virus with the person.
 The initial symptoms of the disease include mild rash, and sores in your mouth.
-These symptoms get worse over time and then it starts to go down on its own.
+These symptoms get worse over time and then it starts to go down on their own.
 It gets resolved completely in two to three weeks without any medication.

 Causes of Hand Foot and Mouth Disease